 Practical work combines learning at the workplace and in the educational institution.
 Professional skills are demonstrated in hands-on work tasks.
 The abilities of the student are evaluated by representatives of working life as well as the educational sector.

-Basic vocational qualifications, vocational degrees and specialised vocational degrees offer expertise in almost 400 different professions.
-Each one of these degrees can also be carried out as an apprenticeship.
+Initial vocational qualifications, further vocational qualifications and Specialist vocational qualifications offer expertise in almost 400 different professions.
+Each one of these quolifications can also be carried out as an apprenticeship.

 Applications for basic vocational training are made during the joint application period every spring .
 One can also apply at any time during the year through continuous admission.

 More information about vocational education and training can be found in the publications of the National Board of Education, in English, French, German and Russian among other languages: